Tools

 dataclass

 A tool that wraps a function.
-In most cases, you should use the function_tool
+In most cases, you should use the function_tool helpers to

 create a FunctionTool, as they let you easily wrap a Python function.